PrefectHQ/prefect/docs/ui/organizations.md

     You may set this to "No Access" if you do not want organization members not specifically added to the workspace to access it (organization Admins excepted).

+See the [Workspace sharing](/ui/workspaces/#workspace-sharing) documentation for more information.

 ## Organization and workspace roles

-Prefect Cloud enables you to configure both organization and workspace roles for users.
+Prefect Cloud enables you to configure both [organization and workspace roles](/ui/roles/) for users.

 - Organization roles apply to users across an organization.
 - Workspace roles apply to users within a specific workspace.